skunkwerks/swirl/doc/overview.md

 PPSP is a transport protocol — it transfers a stream of opaque binary data from one location to another.
 It is unique amongst transport protocols as it is a many-to-many transfer protocol, that is, there is no single master server or endpoint that manages the data transfer.

-A swarm is a set of peers that are sharing (receiving and/or transferring) the same data, which is known by a unique cryptographic recursive hash of the data, called the Root Hash.
+A swarm is a set of peers that are sharing (receiving and/or transferring) the same data, as a set of small chunks, which is identified by a unique cryptographic recursive hash of the data, called the Root Hash.

+## Chunks and Datagrams

 The chunks are transferred within UDP datagrams, each comprising one or more idempotent messages, each of which, in turn, forms part of a conversation